avinash514/DevopsLevel2/README.md

-# Kubeadm Ansible Playbook
+# Kubeadm Ansible Playbook Tested only on CentOS7

 Build a Kubernetes cluster using Ansible with kubeadm.
 The goal is easily install a Kubernetes cluster on machines running:

-  - Ubuntu 16.04
   - CentOS 7
-  - Debian 9

 System requirements: